-But, there was no connecting the orange used (at least in material included with the samples, anyway) to the overall theme of four Amazonian regions, and it was impossible on its face to suss out any terroir in the salt.
+But, there was no connecting the orange used (at least not from the materials included with the samples) to the overall theme of four Amazonian regions, and it was impossible on its face to suss out any special terroir-ness in the salt.

 And for both, the chocolate became a neutral delivery vehicle; there, but not calling attention to itself in any way, neither bad nor good.
 Present, but not accounting for itself.

 I mused up top about To’ak making the world’s finest dark chocolates.
 My conclusion, based solely on this collection, would have to be, “No. No they do not.”